openpmix/prrte/src/tools/prte/prte-map.1.md

 The `max_slots` field specifies such a limit.
 When it does, the `slots` value defaults to the limit.
 Now:

-// JJH TODO -- this does not work see https://github.com/openpmix/prrte/issues/770

 `prun --hostfile myhostfile --np 14 --map-by :OVERSUBSCRIBE ./a.out`

 :   causes the first 12 processes to be launched as before, but the